green-sprout/docs/docs/docs/general/srs.md

 as a comprehensive platform for finding, reviewing, and recommending restaurants within a specific geographic area, such as Karlsruhe.
 The platform allows users to register as reviewers, browse restaurants, and filter search results by cuisine type and diet preferences.
-They can also create lists with selected restaurants of their choice.
 The application aims to provide users with a rich visual interface and interactive map, helping users make informed dining decisions based on location, ratings, and reviews.

 ### b.
 Class Diagram